Skip to main content

 Overview

-I am a Senior Lecturer in Education (Special Educational Needs and Inclusive Education), primarily teaching on the MA International Education and MA SEN programmes.
+I am a Senior Lecturer in Education (Special Educational Needs and Inclusive Education), primarily teaching on the MA International Education and MA Special Educational Needs programmes.
+I have published widely about social inclusion, inclusive pedagogies, Lesson Study and early reading interventions.

 I gained my PhD at Exeter in 2014.
-For my doctoral study, I explored a tension between young people’s preferences in social interaction and the moral imperative of including all people, with a particular focus on disability; the title is: ‘Young people’s preferences for social interaction in terms of homophily and inclusion: A critical analysis with reference to respect and democratic decision making’.
+For my doctoral study, I explored a tension between young people’s preferences in everyday social interaction and the ethical dilemma of including all people.
 After gaining my PhD, I was employed in a number of small-scale research projects, including an ESRC-funded Lesson Study project.

-Between 2015-2017, I was the research officer of the Integrated Group Reading (IGR) project, led by Professor Brahm Norwich and funded by Nuffield Foundation.
-IGR was a randomised controlled trial with a process evaluation that run for two years in 34 primary schools across England.
-For more details about the IGR programme and its findings, see the project’s website: http://www.integratedgroupreading.co.uk/
+Between 2015-2017, I was the research officer of the Nuffield Foundation-funded Integrated Group Reading (IGR) project, led by Prof Brahm Norwich, a randomised controlled trial that run over two years in 34 English primary schools.

 Qualifications

-• University of Exeter, GSE; PhD in Education
+• University of Exeter, School of Education; PhD in Education

-• University of Exeter, GSE; Master in Education, SEN
+• University of Exeter, School of Education; Master in Education, SEN (Distinction)

 • National and Kapodistrian University of Athens; Annual Seminary of Special Educational Needs